 Tourists and damage

 For decades this has been an important tourist destination.
-Unfortunately this has brought much damage to the cave – in earlier years people went here with torchlights leaving ugly marks on the ceiling.
+Unfortunately, this has brought much damage to the cave – in earlier years people went here with torchlights leaving ugly marks on the ceiling.
 Many fine stalactites and stalagmites have been chopped and brought away.

-In less touristy parts of the cave though there are impressive speeleothems including up to 2 m long soda straws, also the tourist part of the cave still has rather many stalactites and stalagmites.
+In less touristy parts of the cave though there are impressive speleothems including up to 2 m long soda straws, also the tourist part of the cave still has rather many stalactites and stalagmites.

-Today the tourists should buy permits to visite the cave and are entering it at certain times of the day.
+Today the tourists should buy permits to visit the cave and are entering it at certain times of the day.
 They walk some 600 – 700 m long distance through it.
 There are plans to install the electricity in the cave.